 2. Ask the management (if they even know!).

 3. Test the air coming out.
 Here’s how I recommend testing your central air system for outdoor air pollution.

 If you don’t have a particle counter and you’re based in Beijing or Delhi, Smart Air can provide you with an indoor air quality audit to test your central air system.
 Smart Air also tests for general particulate air pollution and gas pollutants.

 I made the original test data available for fellow nerds here.

+I’m not an expert in air pollution.
+I’m a social psychologist.
 But living through Beijing’s pollution got my nerd spirit running about air quality, and I soon got into making low-cost DIY purifiers and started a social enterprise (Smart Air) to help get low-cost purifiers to more air-breathers.
-With the help of dedicated nerds and volunteers, Smart Air ships simple, no-bull purifiers to air-breathers in India, China, Mongolia, Nepal, and the Philippines.
+With the help of dedicated nerds and volunteers, Smart Air ships simple, no-bull purifiers to air-breathers in India, China, Mongolia, and the Philippines.